bvibhav/stonefish_bluerov2/README.md

 sim_vehicle.py -v ArduSub --model JSON  --map -L PHILL -m --streamrate=-1
 ```

-This will complain about link 1 down as STIL is not getting anything from simulator side.
+This will complain about link 1 down as SITL is not getting anything from simulator side.

 # Buidling/Running this Simulation
 - Clone this repository to your colcon workspace.
 - Build the package using symlink method like this:

+    ```
-    `colcon build --event-handlers console_direct+ --cmake-args --symlink-install --packages-select`
+    colcon build --event-handlers console_direct+ --cmake-args --symlink-install --packages-select stonefish_bluerov2
+    ```

 - Then launch the simulation:

+    ```
-    `ros2 launch stonefish_bluerov2 bluerov2_sim.py`
+    ros2 launch stonefish_bluerov2 bluerov2_sim.py
+    ```

 - Finally, open QGroundControl, got to vehicle setup and chnage the vehicle configuation to `Vectored-6DOF`.
 - Also enable jostick intput in QGC.

 At this point, you are setup and should be able to control the vehicle using QGC or BlueROV2 driver of your choice.

+You can use a barebones ROS2 driver from here: https://github.com/bvibhav/bluerov2_interface

+# Running Rover/Boat Simulation
+- Vehicle frame `-v Rover` or `-v ArduSub` is not required if running in firmware type folder.
+This ideal if you are going to run multiple firmware using same Ardupilot directory.
+    ```
+    cd ~/ardupilot/Rover
+    sim_vehicle.py --model JSON --map -L PHILL -m --streamrate=-1
+    ```

+- Run the simulation side of things.
+    ```
+    ros2 launch stonefish_bluerov2 blueboat_sim.py
+    ```

+- Run QGroundControl and for the first time loat the default parameters from here: https://github.com/bluerobotics/Blueos-Parameter-Repository/tree/master/params/ardupilot/ArduRover/4.5/Navigator